 The Degree Plan must include all courses the student intends to take in fulfillment of the degree requirements.
+It should also include an explanation of how MA students will fulfill the Foreign Language Requirement or how MS students will fulfill the additional skill requirement.
 The student's committee chair must approve all coursework.

 Undergraduate courses may not be used.
 In the "completed" date section, fill in only those classes that have already been completed or will be completed during the semester the degree plan is filed.
+Please review the Sample Degree Plan as an example.
 If any changes in coursework occur, the student must promptly complete a Degree Plan Change Form.
 It is your responsibility to ensure that your chair and the Program Coordinator are made aware of any deviations to the degree plan once it has been formally submitted to and approved by the Toulouse Graduate School.